-Fortunately, the process to create a child theme manually is pretty simple, and the Make WordPress site has the instructions you’ll need.
-However, if you need to create a child theme in a pinch, a plugin such as Child Theme Configurator can help:
+Fortunately, the process to create a child theme manually is pretty simple, and you can access the WordPress tutorials you’ll need to customize headers.
+However, if you need to create a child theme in a pinch, a theme builder plugin such as Child Theme Configurator can help.

-With a plugin you can easily generate a child theme with the click of a button, although the fully manual approach could be just as quick once you have the method down.
+With a theme builder plugin you can easily generate a child theme with the click of a button, although the fully manual approach could be just as quick once you have the method down.

 Step 2: Edit Your Child Theme’s functions.php File

 Once your child theme is set up, you’ll need to access and edit its functions.php file.
 Before you start, it’s always wise to back up your site, just in case you make any mistakes and want to easily restore to a previous state.

 The usual way to edit your functions.php file is via File Transfer Protocol (FTP) and an FTP client such as FileZilla.
 However, you can also edit certain files from your WordPress dashboard.
 To access it, navigate to Appearance > Theme Editor.